zulip/zulip/docs/dev-env-first-time-contributors.md

 To shut down but preserve the dev environment so you can use it again later use `vagrant halt` or `vagrant suspend`.

-You can do this from the same Terminal/Cygwin window that is running run-dev.py by pressing ^C to halt the server and then typing `exit`.
-Or you can halt vagrant from another Terminal/Cygwin window.
+You can do this from the same Terminal/Git BASH window that is running run-dev.py by pressing ^C to halt the server and then typing `exit`.
+Or you can halt vagrant from another Terminal/Git BASH window.

 From the window where run-dev.py is running: